dewocracy/careers/fullstack-developer-backend.md

 ## About us 💜

-We are DeWocracy and we build technology for the future of work 💫
+We are DeWocracy, and we build technology for the future of work 💫

 Did you know that 40% of office space worldwide is unused? 🤯 It's crazy, right?!